julian-kreis/maude-data-extractor/README.md

 # MAUDE Adverse Event Fetcher

-This Python project fetches medical device adverse event reports from the FDA MAUDE database by device model, processes the data, and exports results to CSV or Excel.
+This Python project fetches medical device adverse event reports from the FDA MAUDE database by device model, processes the data, and exports results to JSON, CSV, and Excel file types.

 ---